-Where some may see fairytale worlds as heaven on earth, others (us included) see extremely long lines as the money in our pockets flies away.
+While some may see fairytale worlds as heaven on Earth, others (us included) see extremely long lines as the money in our pockets flies away.
 Maybe we wouldn't mind paying the high prices if we could actually ride all of the rides in one day, which is practically impossible in every way.

 Says mysterioustraveler90: "Extremely expensive.
 Waited for hours in line.
 I think we managed to get on four rides the entire day.
 I would never go back."

 OK, we know California has a lot of cool stuff, from national parks to beaches to museums aplenty, but a lot of those are already highly regarded.
 One thing that seemingly flies under the radar just a few hours south of Disney is a theme park that still provides a happy experience.
 The first of its kind when it opened in 1999, the amusement park is geared toward young kids, as well as those who just love Legos.
 Rides, a water park and cool Lego creations are all found in the sleepy town of Carlsbad, which — bonus — is also less expensive than nearby San Diego.

 Says Cory D: "Great place for kids AND adults!
 Legoland had much more than I expected.
 Plus there was the Sea Life aquarium and the water park.
 We had an amazing time with our son!
 Reasonable pricing on the monthly plan."

 We are as surprised as the next person that the ski resorts of Colorado got flagged as the most overrated, when the state's slopes in Aspen, Vail, Telluride and Breckenridge are renowned the world over.
 Chalk this up to Colorado's embarrassment of riches, making it impossible to choose an overrated attraction that isn't still pretty great.

 Plus, we'll admit, these resorts can get overcrowded in the high seasons and typically cater only to those with lots of cash to spare.